Iterative Alignment Flows: ADDITIONAL EXPERIMENTS

 \subsection{2D Experiment for All Datasets}

-For the 2D datasets with $k=2$, we investigate the performance of our iterative methods along with the baselines DD and SIG.
-For $k>2$, we only compare to DD because it performs better or comparable to SIG in most of our experiments.
+For the 2D datasets with $\nclass=2$, we investigate the performance of our iterative methods along with the baselines DD and SINF-Align.
+For $\nclass>2$, we only compare to DD since SINF does not have a natural extension for multiple distributions.
 See Table~\ref{tab:2d-k2-barycenter-flow-full} and Table~\ref{tab:2d-k4-barycenter-flow} for quantitative results.
 See Figure~\ref{fig:rand_k4}, Figure~\ref{fig:2d_k2_full}, Figure~\ref{fig:random_k4_full} and Figure~\ref{fig:gaussian_k3_full} for expanded figures of the latent representation and translations between distributions.
-In both $k=2$ and $k>2$ cases, our iterative models especially mSWD-NB successfully translate the distributions to look similar to the original data (i.e., the fake distributions by translating from one class to another are similar to the original distributions).
-GB only works well for Gaussian distribution which it is designed to work with while NB works badly with all distributions.
-DD also finds the flipped distribution but it finds a less natural shared representation.
-Tree works well for simple task such as concentric circles with $k=2$ but in general it does not perform as well so we do not compare to Tree in future experiments.
+In both $\nclass=2$ and $\nclass>2$ cases, INB successfully translates the distributions to look similar to the original data (i.e., the fake distributions by translating from one class to another are similar to the original distributions).

-\subsection{FashionMNIST with $k=2$ Class Distributions}
+\subsection{FashionMNIST with $\nclass=2$ Class Distributions}

-We redo the experiment for MNIST with $k=2$ in the main paper for FashionMNIST with $k=2$.
+We redo the experiment for MNIST with $\nclass=2$ in the main paper for FashionMNIST with $\nclass=2$.
 See Table~\ref{tab:MNIST-FMNIST-k2} for quantitative result.
 See Figure~\ref{fig:mnist_k2_full} and Figure~\ref{fig:fmnist_k2_full} for expanded figures of MNIST and FashionMNIST.
 For fairness, we simply pick the first three samples in test set here.
-These examples demonstrate that our methods find a more natural shared latent representation that preserves structural similarities (e.g., black pixels) between the two digits while DD and AlignFlow do not preserve this shared structure.
+These examples demonstrate that our methods find a more parsimonious shared latent representation that preserves structural similarities (e.g., black pixels) between the two digits while DD and AlignFlow do not preserve this shared structure.

-\subsection{MNIST and FashionMNIST with $k=3$ Class Distributions}
+\subsection{MNIST and FashionMNIST with $\nclass=3$ Class Distributions}

 We investigate the performance of our models together with DD for more than two class distributions.
 See Table~\ref{tab:MNIST-FMNIST-k3} for quantitative result.
 See Figure~\ref{fig:mnist_k3} and Figure~\ref{fig:fmnist_k3} for mapping performance.
 For fairness, we pick the first sample in test set here.
-See Figure~\ref{fig:mnist_latent} and Figure~\ref{fig:fmnist_latent} for more samples of latent representation of each method.
 The latent representation of our models keeps more features of original samples while DD just projects to uniform distribution.